iTrooz/FreeDesktopSecrets-CS/README.md

 # SecretStorage-CS

-C# library to implement the Freedesktop Secret Service API.
+Client library in C# to use the Freedesktop Secret Service API

 Reference: https://specifications.freedesktop.org/secret-service-spec/latest-single